Planning / Chronological Guide to Global Health Experience

 - Check on visa requirements and obtain, if needed: http://www.state.gov/travel/

-- Enter Penn membership number,11BSGC000012, on the International SOS website to review benefits and print out membership card.
+- Visit the Penn International SOS website to review benefits and print out membership card - via this link.
 This benefit is provided at no cost to anyone in the Penn community traveling for Penn-related purposes like your pre-approved global health experience.

 - Register your travel plans with the US State Department (only accessible to US citizens)